 In his mind, Fuminori knows that these are doctors and his friends, that he is in a clean hospital room, but to him, it’s like a vision of hell.
 Soon after, taste, touch, and smell adjust accordingly, giving him the full experience of being the only person in an alien world.
 Still, there is one beacon of hope.
 One night, a mysterious girl named Saya appears over his bed and greets him in surprise when Fuminori isn’t scared of her.
 Desperate for a shred of normalcy, Fuminori begins to meet with this Saya every night and, eventually, invites her to live with him in his otherwise-empty family home.

 The game is a Japanese-style visual novel with a very classic approach.
 The story is initially followed from the perspective of Fuminori, which renders the visuals and soundscape gruesome.
-However, it does switch to other protagonists, like his former friends Koji, Omi, and Yoh who are concerned about the changes in his behavior, his doctor who is trying to keep a secret from him, and his neighbor who watches Fuminori turn into a neglectful hermit as his house deteriorates around him.
+However, it does switch to other protagonists, like his former friends, his doctor, and even Fuminori’s increasingly-worried neighbor.

 The story is intense, especially when told by Fuminori.
 Months of exposure to the most horrific visions have rendered him hateful and cynical.
-He can no longer enjoy time with his old friends, he’s absolutely disgusted by them and treats them cruelly in the hope they’ll go away forever.
+He can no longer enjoy time with his old friends; he’s absolutely disgusted by them and treats them cruelly in the hopes they’ll go away forever.
 His every pleasure in life has been torn away from him and he begins to entirely devote himself and his daily routine to Saya.
-He is desperate for her presence and worries when she is away when he doesn’t expect it or that she might leave if he doesn’t make enough progress finding her missing “father”.
+He is desperate for her presence.
+He gets worried when she isn’t around and is particularly afraid that she might leave him if he fails to live up to her expectations.

 At the same time, we follow the stories of his friends and doctor wising up to the fact that Fuminori is not as alright as he presents himself to be.
 He is trying to appear mentally stable to avoid being researched further with no promise of a cure, but his actions become deranged and even violent.
 Not to mention, they soon begin to figure out that something is spurring him on, causing this reclusive behavior.

 The game alternates between illustrations as backgrounds over scenes and having a static background with shifting sprites, neither of which I liked much.
 The sprite art is static and often a bit awkward.
 The character designs aren’t very nice at all and many of the alternate poses looked slightly off.
 The full-color illustrations are nicer, but these are few and often on screen for a long time without variety.
 You also have to press a button to get a good view of these, as per default the game immediately puts text over them.
 The backgrounds themselves are bad.
-The gore looks like it was a “realistic” render made on the Playstation 1 and many of the normal backgrounds are just photoshopped pictures, which isn’t uncommon for visual novels like this.
+The gore looks like it was a “realistic” render made on the Playstation 1 and many of the normal backgrounds are just photoshopped pictures.

-The game offers various choices that steer the direction of the story.
-Most of these revolve around how Fuminori decides to pursue his romance with Saya.
-Does he welcome a potential cure of does he accept this new world as it is, knowing he’ll be able to share it with her.
-Choice moments are, however, very rare.
+Throughout the game, players are occasionally prompted to make choices for Fuminori; most of which relate to his relationship with Saya..
+Does he welcome a potential cure or does he accept this new world as it is, knowing he’ll be able to share it with her.
+Such choices are, however, very rare.
 There are only a few portions where players are given influence, which is a shame because I found myself wanting to interject more often.
-Scenes like Fuminori being confronted by old friends and deciding to tell them off seem tailor-made for a potential choice moment, where players can decide whether to cling to old relations or further push Fuminori into an isolated life with Saya.
-Instead, no choice is offered at all, and this makes it feel like Fuminori isn’t really our character at all.
+Scenes like Fuminori being confronted by old friends and deciding to tell them off seem tailor-made for a potential choice moment.
+Perhaps players could decide whether to cling to old relations or further push Fuminori into an isolated life with Saya?
+Instead, no choice is offered at all, and this makes it feel like Fuminori isn’t really the player’s character.